Elizabeth Maxwell Steele: Early life and family

-After Robert Gillespie's death, Steele married her second husband William Steele, who was from Pennsylvania.
+After Robert Gillespie's death, Steele married her second husband William Steele (a merchant, innkeeper and local real estate speculator), who was from Pennsylvania.
 They had one son together, John Steele.
-William Steele died before the Revolutionary War, which left Elizabeth Steele to raise three children and run an ordinary tavern in Salisbury single-handed.
+William Steele died before the Revolutionary War, which left Elizabeth Steele to raise three children and run an ordinary tavern in Salisbury single-handedly.
 She also became involved in real estate speculation and was able to procure a small estate for herself.

-John Steele, Elizabeth Steele's only child by her second husband William Steele (a merchant, innkeeper, and local real estate speculator), went on to become appointed comptroller of the U.S. Treasury by President Washington.
+John Steele, Elizabeth Steele's only child by her second husband, went on to become appointed comptroller of the U.S. Treasury by President Washington.
 He also played a major role in defending the militia concept and criticizing a standing army accompanied by excessive executive authority.
 There is also a book written about him called the Papers of John Steele.